dfblue/dfblue.github.io/_posts/2019-10-25-deepfake-fake-news-or-powerful-tool.md

 {% include figure.html url="https://imgur.com/4elpaiR.jpg" description="Rashi Ranka describing ethical uses of deepfakes" height="300" width="auto" %}

-Rashi Ranka (Co-founder, DeepFakeBlue) furthered the discussion on the basics of deepfakes, spreading of fake news and the importance of ethical deepfaking.
+Rashi Ranka (Co-founder, DFBlue) furthered the discussion on the basics of deepfakes, spreading of fake news and the importance of ethical deepfaking.
 She highlighted the use of deepfakes for advertising and entertainment purposes which have three major advantages:

 - Licensing Celebrity face, increase celebrity revenue
 - Reduce cost for producing video content